-SourceAmerica continuously monitors and comments on Federal rulemakings that will impact the U.S. AbilityOne Program, federal contracting, and employment for people with significant disabilities.
+In addition to impacting legislation, SourceAmerica continuously comments on Federal rulemakings that will impact the U.S. AbilityOne Program, federal contracting, and employment for people with disabilities.

 When it comes to increasing awareness of important issues and showing policy makers the real-life impact of programs that benefit individuals with significant disabilities, such as the AbilityOne Program, there is no better messenger than employees with disabilities.

-The highlight of our grassroots program is the Grassroots Training Conference.
-This invitation-only event takes place every June, and invitees include employees with disabilities, their families, and their employers from our national network of nonprofit agencies—with a focus on those nonprofits located in targeted Congressional districts.
+The highlight of our grassroots program for member nonprofit agencies operating with AbilityOne contracts is the Grassroots Advocacy Training Conference.
+This event takes place every June and includes employees with disabilities, their families, and employers from our member network of nonprofit agencies—with a focus on those nonprofit members located in targeted Congressional districts.
 We provide these invitees with the tools and training they need to personalize and deliver their message about how policy made in Washington shapes the employment choices and opportunities of people with disabilities across our nation.

 One of the first steps in beginning an advocacy campaign is identifying key stakeholders capable of impacting your policy issues.
 The resources below will help you to learn more about the Executive and Legislative branches at the Federal level and to identify your legislators.
 Resources include information about the Office of the President and Executive Agencies, the 116th Congress, and basic information about the legislative and regulatory process.